Azure/Medical-Claims-Transaction-Processing-at-scale/README.md

 ### Setting RBAC permissions when running locally

-When you run the solution locally, you will need to set role-based access control (RBAC) permissions on the Azure Cosmos DB account as well as the Event Hubs namespace.
+When you run the solution locally, you will need to set role-based access control (RBAC) permissions on the Azure Cosmos DB account as well as the Azure Event Hubs namespace.
 You can do this by running the following commands in the Azure Cloud Shell or Azure CLI:

 Assign yourself to the "Cosmos DB Built-in Data Contributor" role: